GSA/digitalgov.gov/content/post/2015-07-17-states-shareamerica-takes-a-very-social-approach.md

 date: 2015-07-17 10:00:59 -0400
-title: 'State’sShareAmerica Takes a Very Social Approach'
+title: 'State’s ShareAmerica Takes a Very Social Approach'
 summary: 'Social media is front and center at&nbsp;Share.America.gov, a U.S. Department of State site managed by the Bureau of International Information Programs, that describes itself as a &ldquo;platform for sharing compelling stories and images that spark discussion and debate on important topics like democracy, freedom of expression, innovation, entrepreneurship, education, and the role of civil society.&rdquo;'
 authors: [coqui-aspiazu]
 categories: